-Another thing you’re going to want to do with your portfolio website is to use categories to sort your portfolio projects and blog posts.
+Another thing you’re going to want to do with your personal website is to use categories to sort your blog posts.

-Are you ready to create your portfolio website today?
+Are you ready to create your own personal website today?
 Trying to figure out what WordPress theme will work the best for your new website?
 Take a look at the Portafoglio Portfolio WordPress theme today!

-Portafoglio is built to be the perfect portfolio website theme.
+Portafoglio is built to be the perfect personal or portfolio website theme.
 There are a number of various block patterns that allow you to create cool pages that will attract attention.
 You can easily create new blog posts to keep your followers updated.
-And it comes with a portfolio project custom post type which is perfect for showing off your great projects, no matter if they are writing projects, photo or video projects, design projects and more.
+And it comes with a portfolio project custom post type which is perfect for showing off your great projects or just showing off your favorite photos.

-Check out Portafoglio and get started on creating your amazing portfolio website today!
+Check out Portafoglio and get started on creating your amazing personal website today!